Thai protesters plan big march on PM's office next week

 There have been only minor confrontations so far and protest leaders who were arrested have all been released on bail.

-Government spokesman, Anucha Burapachaisri, said the rally must be peaceful and lawful.
+Government spokesman Anucha Burapachaisri said the rally must be peaceful and lawful.
+"The government is concerned about safety," he noted.
+REUTERS

 BT is now on Telegram!